How To Use Cohort Analysis for Better Workforce Decisions

 With all these data points in hand, you can be confident that any changes made to an employee’s compensation structure more accurately reflect their history with the company.

 It’s essential that you turn to your workforce data when an employee comes to you with a competing offer.
 Perform the same analysis as you would with the compensation review to determine how to handle the situation.
-At BBVA, the HR analytics team regularly uses an analytics solution to compare compensation profiles, incentive scores, performance ratings, and attributes of employees to others on the same team or in similar positions.

 If, after analyzing the above areas, you determine that your organization is not paying the individual fairly, your next course of action is clear: you need to counter-offer.
 However, if you are indeed paying the individual fairly relative to other people within the organization, then you must return to your data and now assess that individual’s current and potential value.